 Steps to Use Stellar Repair for MS SQL Software

-Enter the required details in Connect to Server section.
+- Enter the required details in the Connect to Server section by Authentication or SQL Server Authentication.

 The repaired file will get saved in the selected location.